 The softest gingersnap molasses cookies… ever.

 I may or may not be overloading you with cookie recipes lately.
 But hey… tis’ the season right?!
 Truth of the matter is that I simply adore cookies.
-Creating them, baking them, decorating them, eating them.
+Creating them, baking them, decorating them (sugar cookies are my favorite), eating them.
 There are so many options, so many add-ins, so many varieties.
 There’s a real science behind baking cookies and, call me a nerd, but I love learning more and more with each batch I bake.

 Gingersnap molasses cookies are one of my favorite cookies around the holidays, and I’m here to share 4 ways you can bake them.
 Soft, chewy, puffy, and simple.
 You cannot go wrong!